camunda/camunda-docs-static/get-started/content/javaee6/service-task.md

 ---

-title: 'Calling an EJB from the BPMN 2.0 Process'
+title: 'Invoke an EJB from a BPMN 2.0 Service Task'
 weight: 50

 menu: